 2. Make Museum Memories

-Have a future Picasso on your hands?
-A museum is a perfect choice to kick off birthday festivities.
-While children’s museums are likely at the top of your list, many non-kid-specific options exist.
+If you have a little artist on your hands, a museum can be a fun and memorable way to celebrate.
+While children’s museums are likely at the top of your list, there are also many non-kid-specific options.
 With this plan, snap photos of the displays your little one gravitates toward.
 Once you’re back home, set up floor protection (brown paper bags do the trick) and let your baby express his creativity with non-toxic finger paints or crayons on construction paper or inexpensive canvas.
 This may be the first time you’re letting your little one get messy with art supplies, and they’re bound to have a ball!
 As a bonus, you can mark the museum birthday outing with a mini-masterpiece you can proudly display on the fridge.

 3. Go on an Outdoor Adventure

-Fresh air does the soul good.
-Depending on the season your babe was born, pack a picnic with the little one’s favorite snacks and foods and bring a few screen-free activities to play together once you spread out a quilt in a local park or backyard.
+Fresh air and open space can make for a simple but meaningful birthday experience.
+Depending on the season your baby was born in, pack a picnic with the little one’s favorite snacks and foods and bring a few screen-free activities to play together once you spread out a quilt in a local park or backyard.

-Your babe will have a fun sensory experience feeling the grass squish beneath his toes, the sun warming his plump little cheeks, and the wind ruffling through his wispy hair.
+Your baby will have a fun sensory experience feeling the grass squish beneath his toes, the sun warming his plump little cheeks, and the wind ruffling through his wispy hair.
 You could also look up a hike your family can accomplish together.
 Snap a family photo once you reach the destination to mark the moment.
-While the views are bound to be beautiful, you’re sure to be zooming in on the birthday boy who is the show’s true star.
+While the views may be beautiful, you will likely be focused on the birthday boy, the true star of the day.

 4. Celebrate with a Scrapbook

-Okay, this is the perfect way to celebrate if you’re approaching day 365 and are slacking in the scrapbook department.
-Turn all those cute, candid, and totally staged photos taking up space in your phone into a tangible keepsake.
-It is truly a trip down sleep-deprived memory lane to see how far your family has come.
+This is a perfect option if you want a quieter, more reflective way to celebrate.
+Turn all those cute, candid, and staged photos sitting on your phone into a tangible keepsake.
+It is a trip down sleep-deprived memory lane to see how far your family has come.
 Take turns with your partner writing special birthday notes to your baby and listing all her favorites (books, songs, outfits, food).

 Get your little one involved in this activity by allowing her to place stickers on scrapbook pages, mark down some award-winning scribbles, and trace a chubby handprint to save for years.
 You can schedule a fancy photoshoot to mark the occasion.
 Or create a cute setup at home to document her tearing into a gift or sampling her first taste of a chocolate cake.
 You’ll have a physical project completed for your little one to cherish, but you will finally have the chance to reflect on how that tiny potato person turned into a giggly, expressive, amazing one-year-old in the blink of an eye.